Pylons/deform/docs/serialization.rst

   fields is created, mirroring the nodes in the schema.

-- Each field object created as a result of the prior step knows about its associated schema node (it has a ``field.schema`` attribute);
+- Each field object created as a result of the prior step knows about its associated schema node (it has a ``field.schema`` attribute).
-  each field also knows about an associated :term:`widget` object (it has a ``field.widget`` attribute).
-This widget object may be a default widget based on the schema node type or it might be overridden by the application developer for a particular rendering.
+  Each field also knows about an associated :term:`widget` object (it has a ``field.widget`` attribute).
+This widget object may be a default widget based on the schema node type, or it might be overridden by the application developer for a particular rendering.

 - Deform passes a set of :term:`form controls` to the ``parse`` method